vantuan88291/WebRTCdemoAndroid/README.md

-# MVVM with databinding
+# Video Call App using MVVM with databinding, webrtc, socket IO

-Library: DI with koin, RXjava, room, mvvm, Rx retrofit
+Library: DI with koin, RXjava, room, mvvm, webrtc

 This app has a small example about chat with socket io using MVVM